TanmayAmbadkar/DRL-FOV/README.md

 ## Framework

-A Deep RL framework consists of an environment and agent.
-We have created a custom environment for this task, which provides the starting frame, next frame on performning an action and a reward function.
-The agent is a Deep QN agent with 9 actions.
+A Deep RL framework consists of an environment and an agent.
+We have created a custom environment for this task, which provides the starting frame, the next frame for performing an action, and a reward function.
+The agent is a Deep QN agent with nine actions.
 It interacts with the environment to learn how to find the highest probable FOV.
-The following image describes the interactions of the environment and the agent.
+The following image describes the interactions between the environment and the agent.

 ![framework](assets/block_diagram.png)